Living With Fire

 When it comes to fire, I think we’re still drinking Budweiser.
 We’re still climbing 5.6 and running slow relays.
 We still think we’re competing with the powers that be, rather than competing with ourselves.
 But here we are in this new time, with this new power: decentralized hegemony, skinny jeans, prescribed fire, IPA.
 The onus is on each of us to advance ourselves, and thereby advance our field.
 We have everything we need.

 Trees Foundation Board Member Lenya Quinn-Davidson is an Area Fire Advisor with University of California Cooperative Extension, in Eureka and the Director of the Northern California Prescribed Fire Council.
-She works on a wide range of issues, including research, outreach, and policy related to prescribed fire and fire management more generally.
+She works on a wide range of issues, including research, outreach, and policy related to prescribed fire, fire adapted community, and fire management more generally.
 Feel free to contact her at [email protected]